Using GPS/GNSS

 Marking Points With GPS

-See Draw New Features for instructions on how to get the most from your GPS device when marking points on the map.
+See Marking a GPS point for instructions on how to get the most from your GPS device when marking points on the map.

 Moving Existing Points To Align With GPS Location